5 Top Networking Trends (2023 & 2024)

 Nearly 70% of them are planning to invest in the switch in the next 12 months.

-This solution is especially appealing to organizations who face ongoing security concerns.
+This solution is especially appealing to organizations that face ongoing security concerns.

 NTT’s 2022–23 Global Network Report shows 89% of IT leaders are concerned about running complex networks while staying compliant with security issues.